TSMC shares slide, as Taiwan plays down Intel's $20 billion expansion challenge

 TSMC’s shares have gained almost 10% so far this year, giving it a market value of about $542 billion.

-Reporting by Ben Blanchard and Yimou Lee; Additional reporting by Emily Chan; Editing by Jane Wardell and Muralikumar Anantharaman
+Reporting by Ben Blanchard and Yimou Lee; Additional reporting by Emily Chan; Editing by Jane Wardell, Muralikumar Anantharaman and Louise Heavens

 Our Standards: The Thomson Reuters Trust Principles.